ENS Mean and Spread

 The Normalised Standard Deviation

 The ensemble spread tends to show a strong geographical dependence.
 For geopotential and pressure there is generally little spread at low latitudes, but variability is greater at mid-latitudes and the spread is consequently rather higher.
-This latitude dependence tends to obscure the features of a given situation and a normalised spread (Nstd) is more useful.
-For this, the spread, measured by the standard deviation (Std) of ENS values at a given point and lead time, is normalised against the mean of the spread of the 30 most recent 00UTC ENS (Mstd) for 00UTC runs (or 12UTC ENS (Mstd) for 30 most recent 12UTC ENS runs) for the same lead-times and geographical locations.
+This latitude dependence tends to obscure the features of a given situation and a normalised spread or standard deviation (Nstd) is more useful.
+For this, the spread, measured by the standard deviation (Std) of ensemble member values at a given point and lead time, is normalised against the mean of the spread of the 30 most recent 00UTC ENS (Mstd) for 00UTC runs (or 12UTC ENS (Mstd) for 30 most recent 12UTC ENS runs) for the same lead-times and geographical locations.

 The Normalised Spread is defined as: Nstd = Std/Mstd